komlog-io/komlogd/docs/creating_packages.md

 # Creating packages

-komlogd packages are developed in [Python](https://www.python.org) and are installed with [pip](https://pypi.python.org/pypi/pip), so they are like any python package with some characteristics that make them pluggable to komlogd.
+komlogd packages are developed in [Python](https://www.python.org) and are installed with [pip](https://pypi.python.org/pypi/pip), so they are like any python package with some peculiarities that make them pluggable into komlogd.

 # Package structure